 I'm sending my good-luck karma that your definitive test remains negative and that you do well on your other exams as well!

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Insertive Anal Sex Without Condom Worried I Have HIV
+- Insertive Anal Sex Without Condom Scared I Have HIV

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.

 Experts appearing on this page are independent and are solely responsible for editing and fact-checking their material.
 Neither TheBody.com nor any advertiser is the publisher or speaker of posted visitors' questions or the experts' material.